Today you will learn what is running cadence, why and how to improve it to help you avoid injuries and become a better runner.

 It is proven that by enhancing the cadence we step less on the heel and provide more strength from the hip to the central part and to the front part of the foot.

-This is how Ryan Knapp, triathlon coach of the PRS FIT, in Colorado explains the deficiencies of running using the heel and not taking care of a proper posture and cadence:
+This is how Ryan Knapp, triathlon coach of the PRS FIT, in Colorado explains the deficiencies of running using the heel and not taking care of a proper posture and good cadence:

 Exercises To Run With A Higher Cadence

-Running with a cadence close to 180 steps per minute is not easy.
+Running with a good running cadence close to 180 steps per minute is not easy.
 The first times you try, you will feel weird, and you should be very aware of every step you take.

 Another difficulty is usually the confusion that increasing cadence means running faster when, in reality, it means taking more (shorter) steps in the same amount of time.